Residential, Light Commercial & Retrofit Double Glazing

 Stabilise Cracks

 If the glass has cracked but remains in place, apply wide tape along the crack to limit movement.
+Be careful not to apply too much pressure.

 Make the Opening Weather-Tight